jonathanschwarzhaupt/personal-website/content/posts/impressions-dlthubs-product-launch-event-berlin.md

 The dlt team has been on a global roadshow for the last few weeks, making the stop in their home-city of Berlin last Tuesday.

 The evening was packed with presentations, guest speakers, and product demos.
-And even though one speaker fell ill, went well over the planned schedule.
+And even though one speaker fell ill, it went well over the planned schedule.
 If it was up to me, it could have continued for a good while longer - I was really fascinated by the insights shared from the members of the community.
 It was really cool to put a face to the names you typically see in Slack or in articles.

 ## dlt+
 {{< imageproc src="/images/dlt+.jpeg" size="x400" alt="Introduction of dlt+" >}}

-dltHub's journey started as a open source python python library for easily extracting and loading data.
+dltHub's journey started as a open source python library for easily extracting and loading data.
 For 2025 they focus on building-out and establishing their commercial product, dlt+.

 With dlt+, dltHub is moving into the data platform space.
 The goal is to give users instant access to datasets, enable local exploration and processing, and allow the user to share back their results. dltHub coins it the "[Portable data lake](https://dlthub.com/blog/portable-data-lake)".